openscript/astro-loader-i18n/README.md

    });
    ```

 1. Define collections using `astro-loader-i18n` in `content.config.ts`.
-Don't forget to use `extendI18nLoaderSchema` or `extendI18nInfileSchema` to extend the schema with the i18n specific properties:
+Don't forget to use `extendI18nLoaderSchema` or `localized` to extend the schema with the i18n specific properties:

    ```typescript
    import { defineCollection, z } from "astro:content";